Tyranwyn/codex-bruxellensis-pwa/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

+## Project Setup

+First install the project with `npm install`, do a `git flow init` with all standard values and create a `src/app/firebase-config.ts` file with all the right parameters (ask me for credentials).

+When creating a feature use git flow: `git flow feature start featurename`.
+Push this to a new according branch and when it's ready create a merge request.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.